Close order formation: 16th century

 From 1490 to 1520 saw the emergence of a consensus in military thinking that armies should be increasingly ordered on the battlefield and that neat, rectilinear formations were the key.
 The uniform bodies of pikes would be ordered based on an area occupied by a soldier of three paces frontage and seven paces depth, the soldier being positioned at the centre of the rectangle.
-Pikes did not stand alone on the battlefield, however, and new formations of horns or sleeves of shot were developed to support the pikeblocks with firearms.
+Pikes did not stand alone on the battlefield, however, and new formations of horns or sleeves of shot were developed to support the pike blocks with firearms.
 In the late 16th century, a system called countermarching was developed to enable an exchange of ranks of shooters.
 That led to the development of thinner formations and set tacticians on the road to developing the linear fire tactics of the 18th century.

 On horseback, the old knightly tactics slowly gave way to new tactics involving firearms, which led to the development of pistol-armed cavalry known as reiters, who specialised in manoeuvring in deep, close formations and practiced a tactic known as the caracole in which successive ranks of men rode forward, shot and retired to reload.